DBAmon

 You will need a few optional CYGWIN packages.
 To install them:

-• click NEXT 6 time (all default values)
+• click NEXT 6 times (all default values) which brings you to Select Packages

 • for Search enter: email